 The microbeam is used to apply deformations to the test specimen while measuring the applied forces.
 The deformation is determined by measuring the difference between the current tip position and the initial tip position.
 These measurements are obtained in real time at a frequency of 5 Hz by image tracking techniques.
 The applied force is determined by calculating the deflection of the microbeam (the difference between the displacement of the tip and the displacement of the actuator).
-The displacement of the actuator is obtained by controlling the number of micro steps the actuator is allowed to move.
+The displacement of the actuator is obtained directly from a position feedback device (displacement sensor) mounted to the actuator.